rytilahti/python-miio/docs/new_devices.rst

 You can compile the documentation and open it locally in your browser::

-    cd docs
-    make html
+    sphinx docs/ generated_docs
-    $BROWSER _build/html/index.html
+    $BROWSER generated_docs/index.html

-Replace `$BROWSER` with your preferred browser if the environment variable is not set.
+Replace `$BROWSER` with your preferred browser, if the environment variable is not set.

 Adding support for new devices
 ------------------------------